-Special thanks to Nate Wright of Inbox Attack for sharing his insight and expertise.
-He gets deep in the weeds with some of his best tactics and strategies from running thousands of cold email campaigns.
+Big thanks to Nate Wright and David Begg of Inbox Attack for sharing their hard-earned insight and expertise.
+They go deep with their battle-tested tactics and strategies learned from crafting and sending over 11,000 email campaigns.

 Where Do You Find Emails?